Raman-Bansal-9034/spring-app-config/README.md

-This file contain common code for configuration of our spring boot project eureka server.
+This file contain common code for configuration of our spring boot project eureka server and we are making change in it.